kevyndev/awesome-wear-os/CONTRIBUTING.md

 - Both free and paid content
 - Open and closed source projects

+> [!WARNING]
+> At this time, we currently do not accept paid watch faces, except ones that are open-source.

 Projects should be:

 - Related to Wear OS